Podcasts

 Remarkable. -

-He's not everybody's cup of tea but I have a soft spot for his style.
+He's not everybody's cup of tea but I have a soft spot for his style and the continuity of a show that he put together from 1998 until his retirement in 2025.
 I like the programmes a lot and appreciate the analysis.

 Sometimes Revisited